 Employment Discrimination Litigation

 Mr. Downey has successfully represented employers in a variety of employment discrimination and sexual harassment claims.
 He has represented employers in administrative proceedings before the Pennsylvania Human Relations Commission (PHRC) and the Equal Employment Opportunity Commission (EEOC).
 Additionally, he has counseled employers with respect to their obligations under the Family and Medical Leave Act (FMLA), the Fair Labor Standards Act (FLSA), the Americans with Disabilities Act (ADA) and various Pennsylvania employment statutes.
 Mr. Downey has successfully defended employers and landlords in federal and Pennsylvania state courts in suits alleging violations of the Pennsylvania Human Relations Act (PHRA), Title VII of the Civil Rights Act, the ADA, the Age Discrimination in Employment Act (ADEA), the Employee Retirement Income Security Act of 1974 (ERISA) and various common law claims arising out of employment.

 Mr. Downey has tried cases in federal and state courts, and has experience in the use of Alternative Dispute Resolution (ADR) to resolve cases.
+He has been very successful in using mediation to resolve disputes involving various legal theories through multiple jurisdictions.
 He also has been involved in numerous administrative proceedings in various state and federal governmental agencies including the Equal Opportunity Commission (EEOC), the Pennsylvania Human Relations Commission (PHRC), the Pennsylvania Public Utility Commission (PUC) and the Federal Aviation Administration (FAA).